reinhartP/Senior-Project/README.md

             -   in this case we end up doing a new search using up 100 requests
         -   need to store the youtube video id so we don't have to repeat searches
 -   Pressing enter or on the youtube page search should submit the form and clear the form
--   Add a loading indicator when syncing playlists